Skip to main content

 Brown eyes

-Fun fact, it is actually a misconception that newborn babies have blue eyes.
-In truth, lots of babies are born with brown eyes!
+Fun fact: It’s a myth that all babies have blue eyes.
+The truth is, many are born with brown eyes!

 Blue eyes